China reacts guardedly to Ranil Wickramasinghe's appointment as Lanka PM | Politics

 China, one of the largest creditors of Sri Lanka, on Friday reacted warily to the appointment of Ranil Wickramasinghe as the country's Prime Minister succeeding pro-Beijing Mahinda Rajapaksa, saying it supports the government's efforts to sustain stability in the face of chaos.

-He was replying to questions, seeking China's reaction to United National Party (UNP) leader Wickramasinghe's appointment considering that he had a history of probing Chinese investments and whether Beijing will offer debt relief to Sri Lanka like India.
+He was replying to questions on China’s reaction to United National Party (UNP) leader Wickramasinghe’s appointment, considering that he had a history of probing Chinese investments and whether Beijing will offer debt relief to Sri Lanka like India.

+''We support the Sri Lankan government and relevant political parties’ latest efforts to stabilise the situation.
+It is our sincere hope that all sides in Sri Lanka put the fundamental interests of the nation and the people first, stay united, safeguard stability, and tide over the current difficulties together,'' he said.

-Zhao reiterated Beijing's earlier call to all political parties in Sri Lanka to maintain solidarity, sustain stability, and overcome difficulties together but did not indicate whether China will step in to help the debt-ridden island nation like India which has committed more than USD 3 billion in loans, credit lines, and credit swaps since January this year.
+Zhao, however, gave no indication whether China will step in to help the debt-ridden island nation like India which has committed more than USD 3 billion in loans, credit lines and credit swaps since January this year.

-"For the debt issue, our position has been made very clear on multiple occasions.
-We will continue to work with Sri Lanka to stay in communication, and help Sri Lanka in restoring political, social, and economic stability at an early date,'' he said.
+“The Chinese side has made clear its position on several occasions.
+We will maintain communication and consultation with the Sri Lankan side, and help it restore political and economic stability at an early date”, he said.

 Significantly, China has maintained conspicuous silence on the resignation of Mahinda Rajapaksa, who paved the way for Beijing’s substantial strategic investments in the island nation.